 National Geographic Kids shares videos about people, places and biodiversity around the world.

-and hands-on learning games and projects that make learning an adventure.
+And hands-on learning games and projects that make learning an adventure.

 TEDed has an array of free video shorts for kids about biodiversity.